WindyCitySDR/uhd-e300-dev/host/docs/usrp_x3x0.rst

 Troubleshooting
 :::::::::::::::
-If your computer does not boot when connected to your PXI chassis through MXI-Express, or if Windows does not properly discover your devices.
-(For example, there is a yellow exclamation point on a PCI to PCI bridge in Windows Device Manager, despite drivers for all devices being installed.)
+Two possible failure modes are your computer not booting when connected to your USRP device through MXI-Express, and Windows not properly discovering your devices (i.e., for example, there is a yellow exclamation point on a PCI to PCI bridge in Windows Device Manager, despite drivers for all devices being installed.)
 These situations often are due to programming errors in PCI Express device configuration of the BIOS.
 To use this software, you need a MXI-Express device that supports Mode 1 operation.
 Refer to `NI MXI-Express BIOS Compatibility Software Readme <http://download.ni.com/support/softlib//PXI/MXIe%20Compatibility%20Software/1.5.0/readme.html#SupportedHardware>`_ for more information.